avi12/web-ext-deploy/README.md

 # Usage

-## 1. Get the relevant cookie(s) of the publisher's account:
+## 1. Get the relevant credentials for each store:

 ### Disclaimer: I do NOT take any responsibility for leaked cookies or credentials.

-- Opera: `sessionid`, `csrftoken`
+- Opera: `sessionid`, `csrftoken` — obtained via Playwright (use `--auto-fetch-credentials` to fetch automatically)
+- Chrome: `REFRESH_TOKEN` — obtained via OAuth (use `--auto-fetch-credentials` to fetch automatically)

-Note that for the Chrome Web Store, you'll use the Chrome Web Store Publish API As for the Edge Add-ons Store, you'll use the Microsoft Edge Publish API
+For the Edge Add-ons Store, you'll use the Microsoft Edge Publish API

 ## 2. Decide how to access the data & credentials